Beloved-vince/recipe_sharing_platform/README.md

 ## API Endpoints

-Our API provides the following endpoints:
+The recipe sharing platform API provides the following endpoints:

 - `localhost/recipes` - Returns a list of all recipes.
 - `localhost/recipes/{id}` - Returns details for a specific recipe.